Cognitive Ethnography Projects

 3. Create an index and select clips for analysis: Using the method introduced in project 4, create an index for your video.
 Select clips totaling at least 30 seconds duration for analysis.

 4. Transcribe clips: Make a detailed transcription of the activity in your selected clips.
-Use the transcription conventions presented in Project 4 to transcribe talk.
-Use the assigned readings and the example provided by Professor Hutchins for models of ways to transcribe non-verbal aspects of on-going activity.
+Use the assigned readings and the examples provided in lecture by Professor Hutchins for models of ways to transcribe non-verbal aspects of on-going activity.
+Here is a sample transcript.

-5. Turn in the informed consent form, index, and the transcription on Wednesday, March 7.
-Note: NO INFORMED CONSENT = NO GRADE.
+5. Note: NO INFORMED CONSENT = NO GRADE.

-1. Analysis: Analyze the recorded activity using the concepts presented in the readings.
+1. Analysis: Analyze the recorded activity using the concepts presented in the lectures and readings.

 2. Write up the analysis.
 Be sure your analysis makes use of the concepts in the readings.

 3. Please also turn in a copy of your index and transcription.
 It is expected that you will have made changes to these during the course of your analysis.
-Even if you did not make changes to the index and transcription, turn them in again attached as appendices to your analysis paper.
+Even if you did not make changes to the index and transcription since turning in project 6, turn them in again attached as appendices to your analysis paper.

-Maximum 6 pages of text for your analysis.
-Normal margins and font size please.
-Then attach the index, transcript, and any additional figures and tables.
+Maximum 1000 words of text for your analysis.
+Attach the index, transcript, and any additional figures and tables.